Skip to main content

 Managed Care Organizations now have practical guidance to improve Medicaid patient health.

 In addition to presenting policy recommendations to the Robert Wood Johnson Foundation and our project partners, we published a dozen articles on our NORC Learning Hub highlighting examples of role-model collaborations.
 Findings highlight takeaways from the three project focus areas—social determinants of health, behavioral health, and member engagement—as well as other timely topic areas.
-These include MCO's response to the COVID-19 pandemic, investments in affordable housing, and health equity efforts.
+These include MCO's response to the COVID-19 pandemic and investments in affordable housing.
 With funding from the MolinaCares Accord, we also hosted a six-part webinar series that focused on lessons learned from other innovative approaches to Medicaid managed care nationwide.

 Project Leads

-“There is substantial opportunity for Medicaid managed care organizations, working with local community-based organizations, to greatly improve the health outcomes and health equity of Medicaid enrollees.”
+“There is substantial opportunity for Medicaid managed care organizations, working with local community-based organizations, to greatly improve the health outcomes of Medicaid enrollees.”

 Vice President

-“There is substantial opportunity for Medicaid managed care organizations, working with local community-based organizations, to greatly improve the health outcomes and health equity of Medicaid enrollees.”
+“There is substantial opportunity for Medicaid managed care organizations, working with local community-based organizations, to greatly improve the health outcomes of Medicaid enrollees.”

 New Managed Care - Webinar Series